 Over time, your paint protection will start to break down and you’ll need to reapply it.
 The rate at which this happens really depends on a few things, like where you store your car, the climate and the type of paint protection you’re using.

 But washing your car often also accelerates this process.
 If you want to wash your car weekly, then you’ll need to make sure you’re not neglecting your paint protection.

 You’ll notice this happening when water stops beading up on your car’s paint when you wash it, or when it rains.

 Try using a longer lasting sealant or ceramic coating so you don’t have to top it up as often.

-One of the most sealants is called Fusso Coat by Soft99.
-It’s very long lasting, and also has amazing hydrophobic properties which helps to keep it clean.
+One of the most durable sealants is called Fusso Coat by Soft99.
+It’s very long lasting, and also has amazing hydrophobic properties.

 How Often Should You Wash Your Car

 So what is the optimal frequency for washing your car, to make sure it’s well protected and looks great.
 The answer depends on a few different factors.

 - The weather.
 The worse the weather is, the more often you should wash your car.
 When it rains, your car will get dirty faster, and it’s pretty unavoidable.